 A letter from Cynthia

-In addition, we are honored to collaborate with UMKC Department of Theatre on two productions each season, combining the next great generation of artists with our professional staff for an experience that transcends any ordinary event.
+We are excited to collaborate with UMKC Department of Theatre on a production each season, combining the next great generation of artists with our professional staff for an experience that transcends any ordinary event.
+The Kansas City premiere of Mr. Burns, A Post Electric Play by the fascinating Anne Washburn will be our co-production with the University this season.

 Cynthia Levin, Producing Artistic Director